mageplaza/magento-2-free-shipping-bar-graphql/README.md

-# Magento 2 Free Shipping Bar GraphQL/PWA
+# Magento Free Shipping Bar GraphQL

-Magento 2 Free Shipping Bar GraphQL is a part of Free Shipping Bar extension that add GraphQL features, this support for PWA Studio.
+Free Shipping Bar GraphQL is a part of Free Shipping Bar extension that add GraphQL features, this support for PWA Studio.
 ## 1. How to install

 Run the following command in Magento 2 root folder: